Sometimes, to do things right for your nonprofit, you just need something to get started.

 The gift chart helps you figure out how many donors, large and small, to target for any fundraising goal.
 You can use standardized calculators to do the numbers for you.

 Does a press release seem old-fashioned?
-They are still quite useful.
-You may just post one online for everyone to see or email a digital one to the news media.
+They are still quite useful and have adapted to the digital world.
+You may post one online for everyone to see on your website or email it to the news media.

 Many foundations now prefer that nonprofits send a letter of inquiry (LOI) rather than a full proposal when first asking for grant money.